 With an annual output of around 350,000 tons of sunflower oilseeds, corresponding to about 90,000 tons of oil, Tanzania is one of the top ten sunflower oilseed producers in the world.
 Our current Forest Garden projects lie in the sunflower belt of central Tanzania in the Singida area.
 Most of our participant farmers in this semi-arid environment make money solely from sunflowers, resulting in a lack of diversity in food and cash crops.
 The Forest Garden approach is a critical solution to address these farming families’ long-term nutritional and household income needs.

 Percent that lack nutrition:

-Year started working there:
+Year TREES started working in Tanzania:

-Total Number indirect beneficiaries:
+Total Number of indirect beneficiaries:

 Acres of Forest Gardens planted: